OmgVal/Project-2/README.md

 ```
 sequelize init
 ```
-1. Now that you have initiallized sequelize (step 2) you can create the database(this project already has a database with exisiting models name `express-auth-boilerplate`).
+1. Now that you have initiallized sequelize (step 2) you can create the database(this project already has a database with exisiting models named: `express-auth-boilerplate`).
 Using your terminal run:
 ```
 createdb express-auth-boilerplate
 ```